|

 VOIP

-DICOM - Digital
+DICOM -

-Imaging and Communications in Medicine.
+Digital Imaging and

-time and amplitude, as opposed to an analog signal, which is continuous.
+A digital signal is discrete in time and amplitude, as opposed to an analog

 Analog,